-Please note: we generally only work with over 16s.
-However, we have a couple of therapists who can work with 12-16 years, so if this is required, please get in touch and we can assess whether thay have availability for under 16s.
-We do recommend, however, that you engage the services of a specialist child psychotherapist or counsellor if you are looking for support for someone under 16 years old
+Please note: we generally only work with over 18s.
+We do recommend, however, that you engage the services of a specialist child psychotherapist or counsellor if you are looking for support for someone under 18 years old

 You can be assured that you are in safe hands and your therapist will work at your pace and tailor therapy, as much as is possible, to how you like to work in therapy.
 There is no pressure: only support, empathy, understanding, encouragement and patience.

 Please see the help and support we can provide to both individuals and groups in the 'Services and Support' section below.
 More information about our qualifications, therapists, counsellors and experience can be found in the 'About' section.
 If you are looking for Professional Services, such as membership clubs, clinical supervision, training, consultancy etc. please refer to the 'For Professionals & Organisations' section.

 CBT is an evidence-based approach which has been proven to work effectively in overcoming problems and challenging situations in the here and now and in the past.

 CBT (Cognitive Behavioural Therapy) is recommended by The National Institute for Clinical Excellence (N.I.C.E.) as a treatment for anxiety, depression, OCD, phobias, acute stress, PTSD, eating disorders and is very helpful in the treatment of many other problems/conditions.
 The key basics of CBT therapy are: